starnetnfts-git/dev_documentation/benchmarks/README.md

 - block time (how fast to produce blocks?)
 - block gas limit (how much to include in a block?)

-#### Propagation time can't be transalated directly into TPS, because
+#### Propagation time can't be translated directly into TPS, because

 TPS depends mainly on gas limit and blocktime.
-But it can affect syncronization in the network, degrading the TPS that can be calculated theoretically from the configuration of the network.
+But it can affect synchronization in the network, degrading the TPS that can be calculated theoretically from the configuration of the network.

 ## Important info